Corrade/krunker-maps/guide/README.md

 - Crouching players are about 9 units tall
 - A 60 FPS player can jump over a wall about 18 units high
 - A 5 FPS player can jump over a wall about 20 units high
-- The maximum length a player can jump on 60 FPS is about 72 units.
+- The maximum length a player can jump on 60 FPS from one platform to another at the same height with only a run-up is about 72 units.
 Use a cylinder with a diameter of 72 units as a ruler to ensure your platforms are spaced far apart enough (if you need to ensure this).
+Note that you'll need to make adjustments if your platforms are at different heights etc.
 ![Measuring cylinder](assets/measuring_cylinder.png "Measuring cylinder")

 ### Implementation patterns